gtg922r/isometric-city/conductor/tracks/robust_upstream_sync_process_20251227/plan.md

 - [x] Task: Update `conductor/product.md` with a section on "Fork Robustness & Maintenance Philosophy."
 [5b80078]
 - [x] Task: Conductor - User Manual Verification 'Workflow & Product Documentation' (Protocol in workflow.md)

-## Phase 3: Templates & Verification Logic
+## Phase 3: Templates & Verification Logic [checkpoint: 3480d33]
 Establish the tools for executing the sync track.

 - [x] Task: Create a template for the "Upstream Impact Report" and include it in `conductor/workflow.md` or as a separate markdown file in `conductor/templates/`. [c3579db]
 - [x] Task: Update the "Verification" section of `workflow.md` to explicitly require hybrid verification (Automated + Checkpoint Protocol) for sync tracks.
 [443f61a]
-- [ ] Task: Conductor - User Manual Verification 'Templates & Verification Logic' (Protocol in workflow.md)
+- [x] Task: Conductor - User Manual Verification 'Templates & Verification Logic' (Protocol in workflow.md)